Volunteer with us

-Coeliac UK has over 1,000 volunteers who play a crucial and direct role in supporting our gluten free community.
-We have a range of ways to get involved by helping others, and it needn't take up lots of time.
+Coeliac UK has hundreds of volunteers who play a crucial and direct role in supporting our gluten free community.

 How to volunteer